-According to the U.S. Geological Survey, hard water is determined by how much dissolved calcium and magnesium is in the water.
+According to the U.S. Geological Survey, hard water is determined by how much dissolved calcium and magnesium are in the water.
 Those minerals can get soaked into your clothes and cause a mild soiling smell.
 And if that’s what it’s doing to your clothes after a quick wash, imagine what it’s doing to your washer for every load!

 If you live in an area with hard water, it could be the cause of your washer smell.
-To help combat this, try these steps to flush out the excess mineral build up:
+To help combat this, try these steps to flush out the excess mineral buildup:

 - Set your washer to its highest setting.
 There’s not a specific temperature for this one, but hotter is always better!

 - Add white vinegar (no balsamic or apple cider).
 You’ll want 4 cups for top-load and 2 cups for front-load.
 Do not add any laundry detergent!

 - Let your tub fill with water and run the cycle for a bit.
 You want enough time for the vinegar to fully mix with the water.